 Reducing carbon emissions

-Energy Redress funds can also support energy-related activities aimed at reducing carbon dioxide emissions from energy use.
-These projects focus on energy generation, distribution or energy use.
+Funds can also support energy-related activities aimed at reducing carbon dioxide emissions from energy use.
+These projects focus on energy generation or distribution.

 Learn more about how the scheme has benefited vulnerable energy consumer’s households, funded innovative projects and supported replicable carbon reduction projects.